PotassiumIon/facebook_scraper/README.md

-# HTML scraper for facebook images
+# HTML Scraper for Facebook Profile

 ## About
 Scrapes a single Facebook profile and downloads the dates, posts, images and video links to a local folder.

+Doesn't require facebook graph api, but it can only scrape what is publicly available through the mobile site.

 ## Requirements
 NodeJS